-Once PHB receives proof that the SDC Bureaus have been repaid and/or the property has sold to the verified homebuyer for less than $310,000, PHB sends a Release Agreement to escrow to be recorded, and the SDC Exemption Program requirements are released.
+Once PHB receives proof that the SDC Bureaus have been repaid and/or the property has sold to the verified homebuyer for less than $310,000, PHB records a Release Agreement and the SDC Exemption Program requirements are released.

 *Please note: The amount exempted in the Regulatory Agreement is an estimate only; do not use this figure to calculate repayments.
 Only a Demand Statement from PHB will list the correct repayment amounts.
 Any repayments due in the case of non-compliance will be charged a $250 processing fee by each bureau requiring repayments.
 Repayments will be due based on the rate that was in effect at the time the complete building permit application was submitted, plus interest (currently 5.2%, based on the city’s interim rate effective as of July 1, 2014).